-The BME program uses the grading practices specified in the Graduate Handbook of the UC Graduate School (https://grad.uc.edu/content/dam/refresh/grad-62/docs/policy/handbook.pdf).
+The BME program uses the grading practices specified in the Graduate Handbook of the UC Graduate School (grading policy for graduate students).
 If a student receives a grade of F in a course, the student must retake the course or its approved equivalent.
 Upon receiving a grade of A, B, or C after retaking the course, the F grade will remain on the student's record and will still be considered in calculating the student's grade point average.